AntonStoeckl/dynamic-streams-eventstore-go/README.md

 The docker image for benchmarks uses a persistent volume, so from then on this will not run, unless you delete the events (actually it checks if one million events exist) or delete the volume.
 A regular docker-compose down will keep the data intact.
-You can change the amount of events to be set up, each benchmark has such a line:
+You can change the number of events to be set up, each benchmark has such a line:
 `factor := 1000 // multiplied by 1000 -> total num of fixture events`
 This is quite a naive implementation, but "good enough" for me at the moment.